kieran-mackle/AutoTrader/docs/source/tutorials/building-strategy.md

 ```

 This file is read by AutoTrader and passed into your strategy when it is instantiated.
 We will start by
-backtesting with the EUR/USD currency pair, as specified by the `WATCHLIST` key.
-However, AutoTrader supports
+backtesting on the EUR/USD currency pair alone, as specified by the `WATCHLIST` key.
+Note that the format
-multi-instrument (and multi-timeframe) trading.
-This will be showcased later on.
+of the instruments provided here must match your data feed (in this case, Yahoo Finance).

 ```{note}
 As of AutoTrader version `0.6.0`, you can now directly pass your strategy configuration to AutoTrader as a dictionary.